sixeyed/app-template-aks-cosmosdb/services/bulletin-board/assets/README.md

 - the pod running the demo app
 - the service with an external endpoint to access the app

-You can make changes to the code locally, push to GitHub your changes will be deployed to AKS.
+> You can continue to work on the code locally, push to GitHub and your changes will be deployed to AKS.

 ### Credits